unfoldingWord/uW-Tools-Collab/UW_TRANSLATION_RESOURCES_GUIDE.md

 - **unfoldingWord (English)**: Uses ULT/GLT/UST/GST codes (unfoldingWord Literal/Simplified Text)
 - **Other Gateway Languages**: Use GLT/GST codes (Gateway Language Literal/Simplified Text)

 The English implementation serves as the model that other gateway language organizations follow, maintaining the same structural patterns and resource types while adapting content for their specific linguistic and cultural contexts.
+For detailed guidance on gateway language translation and adaptation processes, see the [Gateway Language Manual](https://gl-manual.readthedocs.io/en/latest/gl_translation.html).

 #### Consistent Linking Strategy
 All gateway language organizations maintain the same internal linking patterns: